The Birth of the Virgin (Murillo)

 The Birth of the Virgin is a 1661 painting by the Spanish artist Bartolomé Esteban Murillo.

 History

 He painted it for the Chapel of the Immaculate Conception in Seville Cathedral, from which it and the same artist's Immaculate Conception were looted by French troops under marshal Jean de Dieu Soult.
 The French had hoped to confiscate The Vision of Saint Anthony of Padua, but the city council proposed to exchange that work for Birth and it was thus removed from the chapel.
 It is now in the Louvre in Paris.

-Analyze
+Analysis

-It is one of the most important works in the artistic production of Murillo, who based himself on models of daily life in Andalusia to create the painting.
-Apart from the presence of angels and the halo of the Virgin, there is no other clue that shows that this is a painting with a religious theme.
+This is one of the most important works in the artistic production of Murillo, who based himself on models of daily life in Andalusia to create the painting.
+Apart from the presence of angels and the halo of the Virgin, there is no other clue showing that this is a painting with a religious theme.